Catholics Affirm Sola Scriptura

 Doesn’t doing so reduce these Protestant

-concoction to merely human teachings?
+concoctions to merely human teachings?

 The Protestant response to